aliabdullahcp/alocai_test/Readme.md

 - update the values in the environment as per your use
 - run command "docker-compose up"

+## Running test cases
+- Once the project is running inside the docker follow the steps below
+- **docker exec -it {PROJECT_NAME}_backend_{ENV} python /code/manage.py test**
+- in above command the values should be replaced with values from .env file if we consider the example.env then the above command should be **docker exec -it alocai_backend_dev python /code/manage.py test**

 ## Requirements
 1. Create a Python (>= 3.8) web application using web framework you find appropriate (we use Flask) and implement endpoints presented below